Tatsunoko vs. Capcom: Playable characters

 Tatsunoko vs. Capcom features playable characters drawn from Capcom video game franchises like Street Fighter, Mega Man, and Viewtiful Joe and Tatsunoko Production anime franchises such as Science Ninja Team Gatchaman, Yatterman, and Casshan.
 The original arcade version of Cross Generation of Heroes features 18 characters, which was increased to 22 for its Wii release; this was increased again to 26 for Ultimate All-Stars, though one character from the previous version was not included.
-The rosters of both Ultimate All-Stars and Cross Generation of Heroes are evenly divided between Tatsunoko and Capcom characters.
+The rosters of both Cross Generation of Heroes and Ultimate All-Stars are evenly divided between Tatsunoko and Capcom characters.
 The game's two largest and most powerful characters, Tatsunoko's Gold Lightan and Capcom's PTX-40A, cannot have partners; by extension, they cannot perform universal techniques that require a partner.
 Non-playable characters, derived from Capcom and Tatsunoko intellectual properties, make cameo appearances during certain attacks; for example, Casshan is assisted by his robotic dog, Friender, while Doronjo is accompanied by her lackeys Boyacky and Tonzura.